 Paying Your Attorney Fees

-After you’ve received back pay benefits from SS, you may wonder when you're required to pay your attorney fees.
+After you’ve received back pay benefits from Social Security, you may wonder when you're required to pay your attorney fees.
 Most often, you don’t pay those fees directly.
-Instead, the SSA deducts all lawyer fees from your first back pay award check before you receive the check.
-This fee can be up to $6,000.
+Instead, the SSA deducts all lawyer fees from your first back pay award check before you receive the check. .

 Call Cuddigan Law

-If you need help with your SS disability claim, hiring legal representation can be beneficial for getting your claim approved.
-The attorneys at Cuddigan Law assist thousands of clients— filling out their paperwork, collecting their medical records, calling doctors, and managing the application process and more.
-Contact us fand we’ll evaluate your case and let you know how we can increase your chances of receiving an approval on your claim.
+If you need help with your Social Security disability claim, retaining legal representation can be beneficial for getting your claim approved.
+The attorneys at Cuddigan Law have assisted thousands of clients— filling out their paperwork, collecting their medical records, calling doctors, managing the application process, and more.
+Call or email us to arrange a free evaluation of your case.